 The making of a voice recording of meetings is not permitted exept with the permission of the Chairperson.

-Minutes of the proceedings of every meeting of Council will be recorded and at the end of each year will be bound, and kept as a permanent record of the decisions of the Council in the University's electronic document and record management system (EDRMS) which is a State Records compliant EDRMS.
+Minutes of the proceedings of every meeting of Council will be recorded and at the end of each year will be kept as a permanent record of the decisions of the Council in the University's electronic document and record management system (EDRMS) which is a State Records compliant EDRMS.
 The unconfirmed minutes of each meeting will be circulated as soon as possible after each meeting and will be presented at the next regular meeting for confirmation as a correct record and signature by the Chairperson.
 Discussion about the minutes will be restricted to questions about their accuracy as a record of the business of the Council.
 Members who wish to question the accuracy of the minutes should contact the Council Secretary prior to the next regular meeting in order to propose a motion to amend the minutes prior to their confirmation.

 The minutes of Council will record: